 1: Equalizing Values

 Different people have different perceptions of value.
 One way to decide what decisions empower the opportunities and values of others is to create a universal listing of value categorizations.
 Of course, this is impossible because of the near-infinite number of category permutations.
 An alternative is to treat all individuals as computationally equivalent and all individuals' values as value-equivalent, or more simply, as value-less.
 In this model, external value assignment becomes obsolete.
 For instance, a Level 16 CEO and a Level 1 employee in a company are equivalentMy philosophy of equivalence goes further; I claim that e.g. a human and a rock have the same complexity and value. and of equal value, even if cultural norms claim otherwise.

 External value assignment is dangerous because it entirely defeats computational equivalence, which in turn defeats unambiguous value perception.
 That's a long sentence to say assigning values on others totally voids their desired perception of value.

 Because value categorization is value assignment, value categorization is dangerous.

-Consider some individual working a job that societal norms may generally prescribe as prestigious.
-Others in the same environment as that individual may have jobs that societal norms prescribe as less prestigious.
-Prescribing any value to the kind of job that each individual has turns out to be useless for each individual’s self-worth and self-valuation because, generally speaking, each individual has their own motivations for doing their job.
-Attempts to externally classify the value of another’s work discards the nuances behind that individual’s decision to do their work, and furthermore assigns a non-self-prescribed value not necessarily representative of how the individual chooses to view themselves.
+Consider some individual working a job generally viewed as prestigious.
+Others in the same environment as that individual may have jobs viewed as less prestigious.
+Prescribing any value to the kind of job that each individual has turns out to be useless for each individual's self-worth and self-valuation because, generally speaking, each individual has their own motivations for doing their job.
+Attempts to externally classify the value of another's work discards the nuances behind that individual's decision to do their work, and furthermore assigns a non-self-prescribed value not necessarily representative of how the individual chooses to view themselves.